 - Have I been taken advantage of?

-This is more than just nodding your head and intermittently muttering ‘uh-huh’ – engaging with people means listening, reflecting, and responding.
-As easy as this sounds, some people are inclined to ‘wait their turn to speak’, rather than address what’s been said and continuing down the new stream of conversation.
+Truly engaging with someone is about more than just nodding your head and intermittently muttering ‘uh-huh’ – it calls for active listening, reflecting, and responding.
+As straight forward as this sounds, some people are inclined to ‘wait their turn to speak’, rather than consider and address what the other person says, then continue down the new stream of conversation together.

-Being unable to engage with people doesn’t necessarily mean you don’t want to listen – you might be too shy to voice an opinion, have difficulty communicating an idea, or be unsure on how to respond.
-There are some easy ways to ensure you can engage with someone:
+If you find it challenging to engage with people, it doesn’t necessarily mean you don’t want to listen – you might be too shy to voice an opinion, have difficulty communicating an idea, or be unsure on how to respond.
+There are some easy ways to engage more effectively with someone:

 - Turn off your phone when you’re talking to someone – let them know they have your undivided attention